Economic

 Business Development

-Connected Communities’ Business Development program helps drive economic growth in Beechwood and EMMA by
+Connected Communities’ Business Development helps drive economic growth in Beechwood

 We don’t deliver direct services ourselves.
 Instead, we develop strategic partnerships with entrepreneur support organizations and serve as a resource finder, connector, and coordinator.
 Our role is to link neighborhood businesses with regional experts who provide the training, mentorship, and practical support needed to grow and thrive.